OleguerCanal/classic-algorithms/README.md

 # Classic Algorithms
 Data structures and common algorithms playground.
 As well as some theory notes.
 Only dependencies are STD library and MPI for parallel implementations.
-As always more an exercice for me to think their implementation rather than anything useful.
+As always more an exercise for me to think their implementation rather than anything useful.

-**NOTE**: A lot of the theoretical content and ideas are from [The Cherno](https://www.youtube.com/channel/UCQ-W1KE9EYfdxhL6S4twUNw) YouTube channel.
+**NOTE**: Some theoretical content and ideas are from [The Cherno](https://www.youtube.com/channel/UCQ-W1KE9EYfdxhL6S4twUNw) YouTube channel.
-He has great c++ content and you defo should check it out.
+Likewise, other ideas are from this [book](https://www.amazon.com/Cracking-Coding-Interview-Programming-Questions/dp/0984782850).

 More algorithm implementations on my [LeetCode](https://leetcode.com/oleguercanal/)